syedhabeebuddin/OTPManager/README.md

 I have used [Otp.NET Nuget Package](https://www.nuget.org/packages/Otp.NET).
 This follows the TOTP (Timed One Time Password) algorithm.

-The code is genertaed based on above said approach , and the validation is done against the cached code for the give phone.
+The code is genertaed based on above said approach , and the validation is done against the cached code for the given phone.
 Here I have used In-Memory Cache for code persistence.

 [GET] Endpoint generates the code
 [POST] Endpoint validates the code